 - A too-hot liquid will destroy the yeast and prevent it from rising.

-Sugar adds flavor and rich brown color to a bread's crust.
-Brown sugar, honey, molasses, jams and dried fresh fruits may also be used.
+Sugar adds flavor and rich brown color to a bread’s crust.
+Brown sugar, honey, molasses and jams may also be used.

 Eggs add food value, color and flavor to breads.
 They also help make the crumb fine and the crust tender.
 Eggs add richness and protein.
-Some recipes call for eggs to be used as a wash that adds color.
+Some recipes call for eggs to be used as a wash, which adds color.

 Butter, margarine, shortening or oil add flavor and make bread tender and moist.
 Fat slows moisture loss, helping bread stay fresh longer.
-Fat is heated with liquid when using RapidRise™ Yeast.
-Do not substitute oil for margarine/shortening unless the recipe calls for it
+Fat is heated with liquid when using RapidRise® Yeast.
+Do not substitute oil for margarine/shortening unless the recipe calls for it.